Typical API Usage Scenarios

 How to Retrieve Approved Purchase Orders

-Use Case: Retrieve approved Purchase Orders and integrate them into your Accounting system.
+Use case: Retrieve approved Purchase Orders and integrate them into your Accounting system.

 - Make a GET request to retrieve all approved Purchase Orders using the endpoint https://api.precoro.com/purchaseorders?modifiedSince=2023-10-10T00:00:00&approvalDate[left_date]=01.12.2023&approvalDate[right_date]=31.12.2023&status[]=2